-A hot air styler combines your hair dryer and a round brush and can be used on wet hair and blows heat from inside, smoothing as it dries, meaning you only need to use one hand to achieve a salon-style blow dry.
-You can use it to lift up the roots form underneath if it has a flatter shape or to give heater-roller type curls if it's more of a barrel brush.
-It's basically your brush and blow-dry in one, especially if you struggle with blow-drying using a drier and brush separately.
+A hot air styler combines your hairdryer and a round brush and can be used on wet hair and blows heat from inside, smoothing as it dries, meaning you only need to use one hand to achieve a salon-style blow-dry.
+You can use it to lift up the roots from underneath if it has a flatter shape or to give heated-roller type curls if it's a barrel brush.
+It's basically your brush and hairdryer in one, especially if you struggle with blow-drying using a drier and brush separately.
 They can be on the heavier side, but give an ultra bouncy blow-dry and good root lift and also save time.

 2. The smoothing hot brush for dry hair

 The second option is a hot brush straightener or smoother, which looks like a paddle brush but the bristles are attached to a ceramic plate.
 It works similarly to a hair straightener without the clamping.
 For use on dry hair, it doesn’t give the poker straight finish that straighteners do, but it's a great smoother and does take a lot less time then meticulously ironing hair out.

 3. The barrel brush to volumise dry hair WHAT ABOUT CURLS?
 WHICH ONE GIVES YOU THIS?